krunch3r76/gc_spyu/README.md

 # CREDITS
 utils.py from yapapi examples was utilized to start the Golem process and help manage exceptions.
 To see the original code, browse: https://github.com/golemfactory/yapapi/blob/master/examples/utils.py

+data_directory.py module to get a cross-platform specific data directory was adapted from code shared by an Honest Abe on a discussion at: https://www.py4u.net/discuss/161917

 # MORE